kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/01_Prompt_Introduction.md

     ![](../natural_language_query/images/E4S2.png)

-1. In the Azure OpenAI resource pane, click on **Go to Azure Azure AI Foundry Portal** it will navigate to **Azure AI Foundry portal**.
+1. In the Azure OpenAI resource pane, click on **Go to Azure AI Foundry Portal**, which will navigate to the **Azure AI Foundry portal**.

    ![](../natural_language_query/images/E4S3.png)